carlo-lombardi/carlo-lombardi/README.md

 Hi there 👋

 My name is Carlo and I am very happy that you stop by here, we have cookies and some tea.
-I hope you enjoy this introduction and have a good day.
+I hope you enjoy this introduction.
 -------------------------------------------------------------------------------------------------

 A little bit about me, I come from many places I studied advertising for a year, while working as a chef and running a pool business.